FelipeCheker/FelipeCheker/README.md

 ### Hello, I'm Felipe! 👋
-Currently, I'm studying Systems Engineering at ORT Uruguay.
+Currently, I'm studying Software Engineering at ORT Uruguay.
 I also work as a .NET developer.

 🌱 Studying software Engineering
 🏎️ I'm passionate about cars